Gannett brings its papers under new USA Today Network banner

-(Reuters) - Gannett Co Inc (GCI.N), the publisher of USA Today, said on Thursday it would bring its local and national publications under the USA Today Network.
+Dec 3 (Reuters) - Gannett Co Inc, the publisher of USA Today, said on Thursday it would bring its local and national publications under the USA Today Network.

-Gannett was separated from its broadcasting and digital arm, Tegna Inc (TGNA.N), in June and the new brand marks an attempt by the company to take advantage of its most well-known publication, the No. 1 U.S. newspaper by circulation.
+Gannett was separated from its broadcasting and digital arm, Tegna Inc, in June and the new brand marks an attempt by the company to take advantage of its most well-known publication, the No. 1 U.S. newspaper by circulation.

 The company’s 92 local U.S. newspapers, including the Louisville Courier-Journal, the Indianapolis Star, the Detroit Free Press and USA Today, will come under the network.